E-Levy 'an act of pair-trawling' – Toobu

 “The levy is a pair-trawling exercise targeted at catching everything in the sea,” he emphasized.

-He stressed that the levy would not serve the interest of the ordinary Ghanaian hence the minority’s decision not to support it.
+He stressed that the levy will not serve the interest of the ordinary Ghanaian hence the minority’s decision not to support it.

-- Less than 10% of working class are registered tax payers – Majority Leader

-- E-levy will collapse cashless system – Consumer Advocacy Center to Gov’t